ebachter/http2-chat-example/README.md

 # HTTP/2 Chat Example

-This example shows how to implement a bi-directional connectivity over HTTP/2.
+HTTP/2 Chat Example shows how to implement a bi-directional connectivity over HTTP/2.
+This approach can be considered as replacement for web-sockets.

 ## Requirements
 - Node.js >= 9.8.0